Blue And Pink Celestial Self Care CTA Instagram Post-1

 Legionella Training - What does the guidance say?

-The Management of Health and Safety at Work Regulations 1999 also provides a broad framework for controlling health and safety at work and the Control of Substances Hazardous to Health Regulations 2002 (COSHH) provide a framework for mitigating risks associated with hazardous substances – including biological agents such as Legionella.
+The Management of Health and Safety at Work Regulations 1999 also provides a broad framework for controlling health and safety at work and the Control of Substances Hazardous to Health Regulations 2002 (COSHH) provides a framework for mitigating risks associated with hazardous substances – including biological agents such as Legionella.

 COSHH identifies a requirement to provide a risk assessment and highlights the importance of preventing or controlling hazardous substances in as far as what’s considered reasonable and practicable, whilst stressing the importance of ensuring that staff are suitably trained on the risks associated with hazardous substances.